percona/pmm-doc/docs/quickstart/index.md

         === "Debian-based"

             1. Install the [Percona Release Tool](https://docs.percona.com/percona-software-repositories/installing.html).
-If you have it installed, update it to the latest version:
+If this is already, make sure to update it to the latest version:

                 ```sh
                 wget https://repo.percona.com/apt/percona-release_latest.generic_all.deb